Psalm 86 – Help from the Great God

 a.
 Teach me Your way, O LORD: Because David knew who God is – not perfectly, of course, but with great understanding – his natural reaction was to submit himself to this great, gracious God and to ask Him to teach him.

 i.
 Again, this shows that David understood that this amazing God cared for him.
-This same majestic God, whom all nations will worship and glorify, will hear the plea from one poor and needy man (verse 1) who asks, “Teach me Your way, O LORD.”
+This same majestic God, whom all nations will worship and glorify, will hear the plea from one poor and needy man (Psalm 86:1) who asks, “Teach me Your way, O LORD.”

 iii.
 We could even say that David’s great need showed him his need to be taught.
 It brought him to say, “Don’t give me my way, Lord; teach me Your way.”

 iv.
 “Most of us, when we pray, are concerned about deliverance and help and guidance and such things.
 But we are not nearly as concerned to be taught God’s way and to be helped to serve him with an undivided heart.”
 (Boice)

 b.
 I will walk in Your truth: This determination gave integrity to David’s request.
 He wanted to be taught so that he could live – so that he could walk in God’s truth.
 This wasn’t merely to satisfy intellectual curiosity or to win arguments; it was to live.